How to Teach Long Division: Tips and Techniques

 Long division strategies

-Frequently referred to as the most intuitive for students, the long division strategy of partial quotients lets them break the division problem into smaller, manageable parts and estimate how many dividends fit into a divisor.
+Frequently referred to as the most intuitive for teachers to explain long division, the long division strategy of partial quotients lets them break the division problem into smaller, manageable parts and estimate how many dividends fit into a divisor.
 This method works especially well if kids have learned how to multiply pretty well.

 Example: If you need to divide 268 by 2, you start by estimating the quotient that can fit as an answer.
 If it’s clear that at least 100 groups of 2 will work, you write down 100 in the answer field and subtract 100 multiplied by 2 (100 * 2 = 200) from 268 to get 68.